Dog Liability Insurance for Homeowners

 Pet Liability Insurance for Dogs: Limitations in Home Insurance

-While homeowners insurance provides valuable dog liability protection, it doesn’t cover incidents involving your own family, certain breeds or intentional acts.
-Understanding these coverage gaps helps you assess whether you need additional protection or a standalone pet liability policy.
+Homeowners insurance covers dog liability for injuries to others, but excludes incidents involving your own family, certain breeds and intentional acts.
+Knowing these coverage gaps helps you decide whether you need additional protection or a standalone pet liability policy.

 Family Members and Resident Injuries Excluded

-Homeowners liability insurance doesn't cover injuries your dog causes to anyone living in your household or listed on your policy, including family members, roommates and regular residents.
-If your dog bites your child or knocks over your elderly parent living with you, these medical expenses come entirely out of pocket.
+Homeowners liability insurance doesn't cover injuries your dog causes to family members, roommates or anyone living in your household.
+These medical expenses are out of pocket.

 Breed Restrictions and Dog-Specific Exclusions

-Many insurers exclude specific breeds entirely from liability coverage or exclude any dog with a bite history, regardless of the circumstances.
-Once your dog is excluded, whether it's a Pit Bull on the restricted list or a Beagle that previously bit someone, you have zero liability protection for any incidents involving that dog, even if you continue paying your regular homeowners premium.
+Many insurers exclude specific breeds or any dog with a bite history from liability coverage.
+Once excluded, you have no protection for incidents involving that dog, even while paying your regular premium.

 Business Activities and Intentional Acts

-- Your dog has a history of aggression
+• Your dog has a bite history that resulted in denial

 What Breeds Aren’t Covered by Dog Liability Insurance?